On Being Purple

 That means getting on with the relationship and praying for the Holy Spirit to renew our hearts to others.
 The act of behaving towards your offender as though they have not offended you regardless of your feelings is very powerful.

 The prayer of St. Francis is by far my favourite and most challenging prayer in such circumstances when it talks about seeking to console rather than console.
-Putting others first defiantly helps me down the path of forgiveness.
+Putting others first definitely helps me down the path of forgiveness.
 Though I will admit it takes time.

 Richard